River Whyless

-River Whyless is an American folk rock rock band from Asheville, North Carolina.
+River Whyless is an American folk rock band from Asheville, North Carolina.

 History

 Daniel Shearin, Ryan O'Keefe, Halli Anderson, and Alex McWalters met as students at Appalachian State University.
-They all moved to Asheville after graduation.
-McWalters said that they considered moving to Austin, Nashville, New York, or Los Angeles, but chose Asheville.
+McWalters said that they considered moving to Austin, Nashville, New York, or Los Angeles, but chose eventually chose Asheville, North Carolina.
 O'Keefe, Anderson, and McWalters were already performing in a band when Shearin joined them in 2012.

 River Whyless released their first full-length album, titled A Stone, a Leaf, an Unfound Door, in 2012.
 They followed that by releasing a self-titled EP in 2015.
 In 2016, the band released their second full-length album, titled We All the Light, via Roll Call Records.

 River Whyless released their third studio album, Kindness, a Rebel, in 2018.

+They released their fourth album, Monoflora, in 2022.